Jevzo/Jevzo/README.md

 - ❓ Feel free to contact me over my personal website if you have any questions!

-- ⚡ Currently I work for [Erste Digital GmbH](https://www.erstedigital.com/en/home) as a Backend Developer for George
+- ⚡ Currently I am searching for a 100% remote position in europe

 <br/>